General Risk Factors that Investors should note

 Securities and futures prices are highly volatile.
 Price movements for securities and futures are influenced by, among other things, government trade, fiscal, monetary and exchange control programs and policies; weather and climate conditions; changing supply and demand relationships; national and international political and economic events; changes in interest rates; and the psychological emotions of the market place.
 In addition, governments from time to time intervene, directly and by regulation, in certain markets, often with the intent to influence prices directly.
 The effects of governmental intervention may be particularly significant at certain times in the financial instrument and currency markets, and such intervention (as well as other factors) may cause these markets to move rapidly.

 We may use leverage in allocating investor assets.
-At certain times this leverage may be as high as 100 x and investors should be aware that the use of significant leverage may result in certain additional risks to trading.
+Typical leverage used is 25 x equity.
+In janjuary 2017 we lowered leverage to 50 x and since September 2017 we have not used more than 25 x.
+Investors should be aware that the use of significant leverage may result in certain additional risks to trading.
 For example, should the securities pledged to a broker to secure a margin account decline in value, the broker may issue a "margin call" pursuant to which additional funds would have to be deposited with the broker or the pledged securities would be subject to mandatory liquidation to compensate for the decline in value.
 In the event of a sudden precipitous drop in the value of the assets pledged to a broker as margin, assets may not be able to be liquidated quickly enough to pay off the margin debt and the Fund may therefore suffer additional significant losses as a result of such a default.

 As a part of our management process we intend to employ various "risk reduction" techniques designed in an attempt to minimise the risk of loss in Managed Account positions.
 A substantial risk remains, nonetheless, that such techniques will not always be possible to implement and when possible will not always be effective in limiting losses.
 Hedging against a decline in the value of a Managed Account position does not eliminate fluctuations in the values of positions or prevent losses if the values of such positions decline, but the Investment Manager(s) establish other positions designed to gain from those same developments, thus moderating the decline in the portfolio positions' value.
 Such hedge transactions also limit the opportunity for gain if the value of a position should increase.
 Moreover, it may not be possible for the trading manager(s) to hedge against a fluctuation that is so generally anticipated that we are not able to enter into a hedging transaction at a price sufficient to protect from the decline in value of the position anticipated as a result of such a fluctuation.
 In addition, we may choose not to engage in a hedging transaction if the expense associated with such hedging transaction is perceived as being too costly.
 The success of the hedging transactions of the trading manager(s) will be subject to trading system’s abilities to correctly predict market fluctuations and movements.
 Therefore, while our systems may enter into such transactions to seek to reduce risks, unanticipated market movements and fluctuations may result in a poorer overall performance for an investor than if our trading manager(s) had not engaged in any such hedging transactions.
 In addition, the degree of correlation between price movements of the instruments used in a hedging strategy and price movements in an investor’s Managed Account position being hedged may vary.